In Review: After the Affair – How Therapy Helps

 Every relationship is different and every couple will have their own story to tell.
-Whatever the affair looked like, it was a traumatic and painful experience for one or both partners.
-It touches the human spirit on so many levels, leaving people feeling hurt, betrayed, and exposed and vulnerable.
-However, with a commitment to counselling with the goals being of reconciliation and building a stronger relationship, couples can indeed heal and move on.
+Whatever the affair looked like, it was a traumatic and painful experience for you.
+It touches the human spirit on so many levels.
+You feel hurt, betrayed, exposed, and vulnerable.
+However, with a commitment to counselling, you can heal and move on.
+When you commit to the goals of reconciliation and building a stronger relationship, your relationship can heal.

-In couples counselling, your therapist will treat each partner in the relationship with equal respect, empathy, and care.
-It is important to note that your therapist will not be taking sides, however much either partner may desire an ally.
+In couples counselling, I will treat each partner in the relationship with equal respect, empathy, and care.
+It is important to note that I will not be taking sides, however much either partner may desire an ally.
 This is simply not helpful to the healing process.

-Depending on the practice of your therapist, he or she may choose to have a brief individual interview with both partners.
-This is an opportunity for your therapist to get a better understanding of the individuals that they will be working with.
-You can decide who meets with the counsellor first.
-If the betrayed partner is first, your counsellor will need to assess feelings regarding self, expectations regarding details of the affair, expectations regarding admission of guilt and remorse, and expectations regarding changes to unacceptable behaviours.
+I will likely have a brief individual interview with both of you.
+This is an opportunity for me to get a better understanding of the people that I will be working with.
+You can decide who meets with me first.
+If the betrayed partner is first, I will need to assess a number of things with them.
+These include feelings regarding self, and expectations regarding details of the affair.
+It will also include expectations regarding admission of guilt and remorse, and expectations regarding changes to unacceptable behaviours.

-Your counsellor will likely want to have an understanding of how the relationship started, including each of your roles in forming the relationship, and how you, as a couple, brought the relationship to crisis.
-It is also important to know whether either of your parents have been divorced and get an understanding of beliefs and attitudes towards infidelity.
+I will want to have an understanding of how the relationship started.
+Most notably, this will include each of your roles in forming the relationship.
+It will also include details of how you as a couple brought the relationship to crisis.
+Furthermore, it is important to know whether either of your parents have been divorced.
+This is to understand your beliefs and attitudes towards infidelity.

 Beginning healing after the affair

-During the initial stage, it is important for your counsellor to get an understanding of what brought you to counselling, how each partner perceives the situation, and how you feel about each other and your marriage.
+During the initial stage, it is important for me to get an understanding of what brought you to counselling.
+Additionally, how does each partner perceive the situation, and how you feel about each other and your marriage.

-During the session with the offending partner, your counsellor will need to gain an understanding of what they thought of the marriage before the affair.
-The counsellor should also assess this client’s attitude toward the affair, any justifications, resentment, or attachment to the person with whom they had the affair.
+During the session with the offending partner, I will need to gain an understanding of what they thought of the marriage before the affair.
+I will also assess this client’s attitude toward the affair.
+More importantly, what are their justifications, resentment, or attachment to the person with whom they had the affair.